Lexterl33t/wu-htb-buisness-ctf-license-generator/README.md

 ![](https://cdn.discordapp.com/attachments/993795267511996466/1130528855745101915/image.png)
 ### NtSetInformationThread
 ![](https://cdn.discordapp.com/attachments/993795267511996466/1130529225502359602/image.png)
-By reading the doc, we know that, it will collect some information about a thread.
-It will set 0x11 to ThreadInformationClass and it corrsepond to this:
+By reading the doc we know that it will collect some informations about a thread.
+It will set 0x11 to ThreadInformationClass and it correspond to this:
  ```
 ThreadInfoClass = (
                         ThreadBasicInformation,